-Albert praises Julia, the photographer, from Mayne Creative.
+He praises Julia, the photographer, from Mayne Creative.
 “That’s how you shoot black people/darker tones.
 Lights for hair texture, tone, complexion, everything was taken into account, and every single person looked like a pro model”, he says.
 As a result, “it was an empowering feeling personally, and it translates brilliantly to the magazine”.

 For Albert, the future of Voices looks bright.
 He hopes that the project “grows and grows”, wishing to “venture into other alternative forms of media” and, when possible, run events.

 The next volume of the magazine will focus on mental health.
-Albert notes how everyone goes through rough times and says “I think one thing the mag has done amazingly in the past is being blunt and raw, and I really want to continue that in this next one.”
-On choosing this topic, he says, “I think it’s important to touch on topics I or my team can relate to.
+Albert notes how everyone goes through difficult times and says “I think one thing the mag has done amazingly in the past is being blunt and raw, and I really want to continue that in this next one.”
+On choosing this topic, he says: “I think it’s important to touch on topics I or my team can relate to.
 Our generation has done a great job of normalising mental health discussions, and I hope people can pick up this next one and not just empathise with the next stories but learn more about themselves and hopefully their friends as well.”